dzen-dhall/dzen-dhall/README.md

 After a few guesses, you should be able to get rid of jittering.

-Another possible source of this problem is non-monospace font being used.
+Another possible source of this problem is a non-monospace font being used.
 Non-monospace fonts are not supported and will never be.

 ### Embedding shell scripts in Dhall

 The most straightforward way is to use [`./file.sh as Text` construct](https://github.com/dhall-lang/dhall-lang/wiki/Cheatsheet#programming) to embed a file as `Text` literal into the configuration.
-However, it is not possible when creating reusable plugins, since it is a requirement that each plugin is encapsulated in a single file, and using string interpolation is impossible too.
+However, it is not possible when creating reusable plugins, since it is a requirement that each plugin is encapsulated in a single file, and using string interpolation with `as Text` is impossible too.

 So, the following rules apply: